-While primary series vaccinations and boosters remain one of the first lines of defense to help protect people against COVID-19, for those who do test positive for COVID-19, there are now authorized oral treatment options available for appropriate patients who are diagnosed with COVID-19 and are at high risk of progressing to severe illness [including hospitalization or death].
+While vaccinations remain one of the first lines of defense to help protect people against COVID-19, for those who do get COVID-19, there are authorized oral treatment options available for eligible patients who are diagnosed with COVID-19 and are at high risk of progressing to severe illness [including hospitalization or death].

-Since 2020, we have been working on a two-pronged approach focused on prevention through primary series vaccination and booster shots, and through oral treatment.
+Since 2020, we have been working on a two-pronged approach focused on prevention through vaccinations and treatment through oral medication.

 There is still more work to be done, though.
 At Pfizer, we remain unwavering in our commitment to combatting COVID-19.